 This is a seemingly great idea…until the couple starts to look for a home to replace their McMansion.
 I have had several clients this year alone try to downsize.
 However, when they start to look at what’s available, they find that they will have to pay more to acquire less house.
 This has been a sticking point for my clients who are wanting to sell the nest.
 They don’t want to have to spend more money to buy a smaller house.
 That’s when I get a call from them asking how we can rework their existing home to work for them now that the children are gone.

-In my experience, I have found that most of my clients who want to sell their larger homes and downsize due to the empty nest syndrome really just want smaller homes with updated finishes.
+In my experience, I have found that most of my interior design clients who want to sell their larger homes and downsize due to the empty nest syndrome really just want smaller homes with updated finishes.
 While I cannot shrink homes, I can help you rethink how you are using them.
 The goal is to get the rooms you use for daily living on one floor while using this opportunity to update and upgrade the finishes.